raspberrypi/rp2350_hacking_challenge_2/README.md

 - If you want to trigger somewhere within the assembly, you can simply add "bl trigger" into the assembly

 **Note:**: The implementation shared in the example code has some fault-injection hardening checks removed and is mainly for making side-channel measurements easier.
-Attacks - especially when based on FI - should work against the code as used by the bootloader.
+Attacks should work against the code as used by the bootloader.

 ## Keytool